Graylog2/documentation/pages/searching/configuration.rst

 ``P1DT12H``       1 day and 12 hours
 ================= ===========

-More details about the format of ISO 8601 durations can be found `on Wikipedia <https://en.wikipedia.org/wiki/ISO_8601#Durations>`_.
+More details about the format of ISO 8601 durations can be found `here <https://www.iso.org/obp/ui#iso:std:iso:8601:-1:ed-1:v1:en>`_.

 Relative time ranges